Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 Global Fintech Investment Topped $53 Billion in 2025.
 Most Mortgage Startups Still Fail Tech Diligence.

+Global fintech investment rose 21% in 2025, reaching $53 billion across nearly 6,000 deals.
+Mortgage tech is growing at a 25% CAGR toward a $35 billion market by 2032.
+Investors are writing bigger checks than ever.
 Yet most fintech mortgage startups still stumble at one gate: technical due diligence.
 Regulators are stepping in earlier.
 AI governance requirements are multiplying.
-And the CFPB's Section 1033 open banking rule forces data architecture decisions that can't be reversed cheaply.
+And the CFPB's Section 1033 open banking rule forces data architecture decisions that cannot be reversed cheaply.

 What Is Technical Due Diligence in Fintech?

 Technical due diligence is an investor's deep audit of your technology systems, security posture, architecture decisions, and operational maturity.
 For fintech mortgage startups, the bar sits higher than generic SaaS.
 Your tech must comply with financial regulations, protect borrower data, and scale under real volume.
+Our guide to The Fintech Mortgage Ecosystem goes deeper on this.

 During diligence, VCs and M&A teams look at six areas:

-• Core architecture and scalability of loan origination workflows
+Core architecture and scalability

-• Disaster recovery and business continuity with tested RTOs
+Disaster recovery and business continuity

 Why Mortgage Fintech Faces a Higher Bar Than Other Verticals